 B. Unsecured High Deductibles Recoverables for Individual Obligors Part of a Group Under the Same Management or Control Which are Greater Than 1% of Capital and Surplus

 Note 32 - Discounting of Liabilities for Unpaid Losses or Unpaid Loss Adjustment Expenses

-A - C. Not applicable as the Company does not discount its liabilities for unpaid loss and loss adjustment expenses.
+A - C. The Company does not discount its liabilities for unpaid loss and loss adjustment expenses.

 Note 33 - Asbestos/Environmental Reserves